Variac

 Taking It Appart

 Thinking about it, this could well be the only device of mine that I have never taken apart before.
 It’s about time to change that.
 The rotary knob was the first to go, easy enough.
-This exposed three screw, which I immediately removed.
+This exposed three screws, which I immediately removed.
 There are two more screws on the bottom sides, which I also removed.
 And then I could lift up the outer shell.

 Short wires The wires are too short to lift the skirt completely